bryanwweber/bryanwweber.github.io/_posts/2014-08-24-how-i-set-up-a-cantera-development-environment-on-windows-7.md

 Finally, install the [WiX Toolset](http://wixtoolset.org/) so that MSI installers for Cantera can be built.

-That should (finally) be all the software needed to get up and running in developing Python.
+That should (finally) be all the software needed to get up and running in developing Cantera.
 The last thing to do is actually get the Cantera source code.
 There are several ways to get the code; my preferred way is to use GitHub.
 Ray Speth has a clone of the main Cantera repository on GitHub: <https://github.com/Cantera/cantera>.